What is a Root Canal?

 The root canal process begins with an examination and x-rays administered by your dentist.
 He will then use a local anesthetic for your comfort and place a “dental dam” over the tooth to isolate it during treatment.
 Your dentist will make a small opening in the crown of the tooth and then clean the pulp out from the inside.
 After the cleaning is complete, he will fill the empty space with a rubber-like material and seal it with an adhesive cement.
 Following this appointment, you will return to your Anchorage dentist to have your tooth restored so that it can function and appear like it should.

-To save your tooth and eliminate discomfort, call us today in Anchorage, also serving Wasilla, to discuss root canal therapy.
+Painful toothache putting you down for the count?
+To save your tooth and eliminate discomfort, call us today in Anchorage or Wasilla to discuss root canal therapy.